Edsel: Background (1956–1957)

 In November 1956, the Edsel Division of Ford Motor Company was formed to establish a retail organization and dealer network, alongside Ford and Lincoln–Mercury.
 The Continental Division had ceased to exist several months earlier.
 With a network of 1,187 Edsel dealers, Ford Motor Company now had approximately 10,000 dealerships among its three divisions, bringing it closer in line with Chrysler, with 10,000 dealers across five brands, and General Motors, with 16,000 across six brands.

-E Day introduction
+Edsel name etymology

+Edsel takes its name from Edsel Ford, son of Henry Ford and Ford company president from 1919 until his 1943 death.
+Once the "E car" began development, "Edsel" came under proposal, but was strongly opposed by the Ford family.
+Ford president/CEO Henry Ford II declared that he "did not want his father's good name spinning around on thousands of hubcaps".
+To come up with a name that would win the approval of company leadership, internal studies were started to decide on a name; Ford also began to seek the opinion of the public, standing outside movie theaters to poll audiences on their thoughts of several proposals.
+No conclusive ideas were reached.